 Great Day Trips to New Jersey State Parks and Forests

-While most non-residents don't equate New Jersey with beautiful green spaces, there are a whopping 36 state parks and 13 state forests to explore in NJ.
+While most non-residents don't equate New Jersey with beautiful green spaces worthy of a day trip, there are a whopping 36 state parks and 13 state forests to explore in New Jersey.

 High Point State Park – Sussex County

 This is the highest point in New Jersey, at 1,803 feet above sea level.
 Best known for its monument and 20-acre swimming hole, Lake Marcia, High Point gives visitors a chance to see three states from the top of its 220-foot-tall obelisk.
 Glimpses of he Catskills, Pocono Mountains, and Wallkill River Valley can be seen from the top of the monument.
 There are lakes and streams stocked with trout and small-mouth bass, and more than 50 miles of hiking trails.

 Jenny Jump is the perfect name for this state forest, as kids can jump off the flat boulders that line the 11 miles of trails.
 When glaciers receded from Jenny Jump 21,000 years ago, they gouged through New Jersey and caused much damage and sediment in this area.
 There are some unusual rock formations carved out by the glacier giving Jenny Jump some personality, and unique photo ops.
 For stargazers, The United Astronomy Clubs of NJ (UACNJ) provides public programs on Saturday evenings from April through October, from 8-10pm, in which an astronomy presentation is followed by an observing session, weather-permitting.
 Stop at Hot Dog Johnny’s in Buttzville (yes, Buttzville—your kids will laugh when you drive through this tiny town), and try some of the state’s best hot dogs and fresh buttermilk.

 RELATED: Best Lakes for Swimming with Kids in New Jersey

 Worthington State Forest offers classes and programming for kids.